sourcehawk/operator-api-mirror/README.md

 Contributions welcome!

 * Support for more operators
-* Smarter dependency trimming
-* Better diffing on new upstream versions
-* Automatic documentation generation
+  * Create a fork
+  * Create a feature branch on your fork
+  * Add configuration to the operators.yaml file
+  * Create a PR on this repository

 ---